bszek213/college_football_machine_learning/README.md

 # College Football Game Predictions

 machine learning that predicts the outcome of any Division I college football game.
-Data are from 2000 - 2022 seasons
+Data are from 2000 - 2022 seasons.
+Current accuracy is 77.96% across 246 games in 2022.

 ## Installation
 ```bash